efredericks/gvsu-cis373/assets/labs/lab3.md

 {: .warning }
 If you look around the internet for guides you'll probably see references to the `adafruit_circuitplayground` library.
 It will most likely conflict with the way we're handling the speaker as it likes to self-initialize everything.

+{: .highlight }
+Make sure you aren't seeing any errors in the Serial console here!

 ### Tone Generator